DomScripts/dom_fuel/README.md

 ## What is this?

-<p>This is a standalone all in one player owned gas station script with a few dependencies to make sure everything runs</p>
+<p>This is a all in one player owned gas station script with a few dependencies to make sure everything runs</p>

 <p>It's made to be an install and forget about it script where admins can set gas station owners with many options</p>